John McTiernan

-John Campbell McTiernan Jr. (born January 8, 1951) is an American former filmmaker best known for his action films.
-His work as director includes Predator (1987), Die Hard (1988), and The Hunt for Red October (1990).
+John Campbell McTiernan Jr. (born January 8, 1951) is an American film director, producer and writer best known for his work in the action film genre.
+His films include Predator (1987), Die Hard (1988), The Hunt for Red October (1990), Last Action Hero (1993), The Thomas Crown Affair and The 13th Warrior (both 1999).

-McTiernan pleaded guilty in 2006 to lying to an FBI investigator; the judgment was vacated, after which he pleaded guilty in 2007 to the original charge and an additional charge of perjury, in regard to his hiring of the private investigator Anthony Pellicano in late 2000 to illegally wiretap the phone calls of two people, one of whom was Charles Roven, a co-producer of his action film remake Rollerball (2002).
+His career was hamstrung in the mid-2000s after unknowingly lying to an FBI investigator; a crime he pleaded guilty for in 2006.
+The judgment was vacated, after which he pleaded guilty in 2007 to the original charge and an additional charge of perjury, in regard to his hiring of the private investigator Anthony Pellicano in late 2000 to illegally wiretap the phone calls of two people, one of whom was Charles Roven, a co-producer of his action film remake Rollerball (2002).

 He was incarcerated in federal prison from April 2013 to February 2014.
 During his imprisonment, he filed for bankruptcy amidst foreclosure proceedings for his large ranch residence.
-He did not return to directing feature films after his run of failed films, his time dealing with the courts, and serving his prison sentence; in 2017, he directed an advertisement for the video game Tom Clancy's Ghost Recon Wildlands.
+He was considered persona non grata in the Hollywood industry, and was not subsequently hired by another studio to direct a feature film.
+In 2017, he briefly returned to directing with two advertisements for the video game Tom Clancy's Ghost Recon Wildlands.

 Early life and education

 McTiernan was born in Albany, New York, the son of Myra and John Campbell McTiernan Sr., a lawyer and actor.
 He is of Irish and English ancestry; personal research revealed that his paternal ancestors emigrated to America during the Great Famine, while on his mother's side he is descended from Mayflower passengers.
 He attended the Juilliard School before graduating with a Master of Fine Arts from the AFI Conservatory in 1975.
-John McTiernan is an alum from SUNY Old Westbury.
+McTiernan is an alum from SUNY Old Westbury.